citusdata/citus_docs/aboutcitus/what_is_citus.rst

 When to Use Citus
 -----------------

-Citus provides users real-time responsiveness over large datasets, most commonly seen in rapidly growing event systems or with time series data.
+There are two situations where Citus particularly excels.
+The first is supporting real-time queries over large datasets.
+Commonly these queries occur in rapidly growing event systems or systems with time series data.
 Example use cases include:

 * Analytic dashboards with subsecond response times
 * Exploratory queries on unfolding events
 * Large dataset archival and reporting
 * Analyzing sessions with funnel, segmentation, and cohort queries

+Citus' benefits here are its ability to parallelize query execution and scale linearly with the number of worker databases in a cluster.
+However as analytical queries must aggregate data across a distributed system some up-front modeling is required for optimal performance and not all SQL guarantees can be enforced.

+The second situation is managing the data for multi-tenant applications.
+These are applications where a single database cluster serves multiple tenants (typically companies), each of whose data is private from the other tenants.
+For a thorough overview of this type of application and its challenges, see Microsoft's paper `Multi-Tenant Data Architecture <https://msdn.microsoft.com/en-us/library/aa479086.aspx>`_.
+Citus uses the "shared schema" approach described in the paper, but isolates tenant information in separate shards.
+Citus routes individual tenant queries to the appropriate shard, where there is full-featured SQL support.

+Existing schemas and queries typically require little adjustment during migration to the multi-tenant architecture.
+However the localized single-tenant queries lose the chance for parallelism found in the real-time use case.
+Additionally multi-tenant apps with few -- or very large -- tenants will not see a significant performance improvement.

 For concrete examples check out our customer `use cases <https://www.citusdata.com/solutions/case-studies>`_.
-Typical Citus workloads involve ingesting large volumes of data and running analytic queries on that data in real-time.

 Considerations for Use
 ----------------------